bvr/bvr.github.io/_posts/2023-03-11-scrape-infinity.md

 1;
 ```

-And class to extract list of months and articles in them
+And class that can extract list of months and articles in them

 ```perl
 package Fabulous;